Grilled Flat Iron Steak: How to Grill Flat Iron Steak at Home

 Tip #2: Use Chilled Flat Iron Only

-We usually tell you to pull steak from the refrigerator to sit for 20-30 minutes before cooking it.
+We usually tell you to pull the steak from the refrigerator to sit for 20-30 minutes before cooking it.
 This process helps the steak come closer to room temperature so that it cooks more evenly throughout.
 However, the thinness of flat iron steak doesn’t require it to go through the same process.
 Pulling the steak right from the fridge or letting it rest for a quick five minutes before grilling is okay.

 Tip #3: Add Some Wood for Extra Flavor

-For a more smokey and rustic steak, try adding some wood chips to your grill.
+For a more smoky and rustic steak, try adding some wood chips to your grill.
 There are several types you can try to add different flavors to flat iron steak.
 Fruity woods, like applewood and cherry, add bright, fruity flavors, while other woods, like hickory and oak, add bolder tastes.

 Tip #4: Keep Your Grill Clean